About Challenger Sports

 1997

-Challenger Sports is formed with the aim of increasing the number of British Soccer campers (around 10,000 kids around that time) while offering complimentary soccer services.
+Our company, Challenger Sports is formed, with the aim of increasing the number of British Soccer campers (around 10,000 kids around that time) while offering complimentary soccer services.

-Paul Lawrence and Derek Shoare join the company in Kansas with Andy Bennett starting the first regional Challenger office in Atlanta, GA
+Paul Lawrence and Derek Shoare join us in Kansas with Andy Bennett starting our first regional office in Atlanta, GA.

 1998